-Use post targeting, groups or Custom Audiences to connect with specific people.
+Use post targeting, groups or custom audiences to connect with specific people.

 TIP: To help you pick the characteristics to target with your posts (for both paid and unpaid posts), we recommend using the Audience Insights tool to choose the characteristics you want to target and see how many people fit that criteria.
 This can show you if you should narrow or broaden your audience criteria, as well as identify the top Page likes and typical activity of a potential target audience.
 Note that the Audience Insights tool is currently available on desktop only.

-Learn what goes into creating an effective Facebook strategy to ensure that you get the most out of your online efforts.
+Learn what goes into creating an effective Facebook strategy to ensure you get the most out of your online efforts.